MainframeCICSCICS Complete Reference

 For decades, CICS was synonymous with 3270 green-screen terminals.
-But CICS has evolved dramatically.
-Modern CICS — IBM CICS Transaction Server 6.x on z/OS — is a fully capable web application server that can expose existing COBOL business logic as REST APIs, SOAP web services, and JSON microservices, without rewriting a line of the original COBOL code.
+Modern CICS has changed that fundamentally.
+IBM CICS Transaction Server 6.x on z/OS is a fully capable web application server that can expose existing COBOL business logic as REST APIs, SOAP web services, and JSON microservices — without rewriting the original COBOL code.

 CICS Web Support Architecture

-When an HTTP request arrives at a CICS region, it flows through the following layers:
+When an HTTP request arrives at a CICS region, it flows through these layers:

 │ HTTP/HTTPS